rachelestherg/personal-site/content/about.md

 +++
 title = "About"
 description = "Tutoring"
-date = "2019-02-28"
+date = "2022-03-08"
 aliases = ["about"]
 author = "Rachel Gloer"
 +++

-Hi there - I'm Rachel!

-I'm a Computer Science teacher who introduces Python to high school students.
-Prior to teaching, I worked as a software engineer for a multi-national corporation.

-I graduated in 2018 from UNC-Chapel Hill with a double major in Computer Science and Mathematics.
-While at Carolina, I worked as an undergraduate Teaching Assistant, teaching and tutoring introductory computer science courses.
-Over those two years as a TA, I worked primarily with Python.
-I loved working one-on-one with students who needed extra help with programming fundamentals, and I would love to help you!

-Because of my Mathematics major and prior experience with tutoring Calculus, I can also help you with homework or test prep in various math courses.
-My tutoring offerings range from Algebra up to Calculus.

-I'm here to help.
-Let me know what you have in mind!
+Hi!
+I'm Rachel, it's nice to meet you :)

+I currently am a middle and high school Computer Science teacher who is passionate about helping my students gain a lifelong interest in programming.
+In addition to teaching, I enjoy tutoring those that may not have access to a Computer Science class.
+When beginning to program, it is important to have someone who will help guide you, avoid burn-out, and point out gaps in understanding.
+At the moment, I am offering tutoring services to those of high school age, as well as adults.

+My interest in teaching began in college.
+I had the opportunity to work as a Teaching Assistant for a few computer science courses.
+I found that I loved working one-on-one with students who needed extra help with programming fundamentals.
+After graduating with a double major in Computer Science and Mathematics, I went into software engineering.
+Although it was interesting work, I felt that I was missing something that was very important to me - fulfillment.
+I looked back on how I really enjoyed my time as a TA, and decided to pivot my career path and pursue teaching.

+Whether you are just about to take your first programming class, or just want to learn how to program for fun, I would love to help you.
+I am currently only offering individual online tutoring over zoom.

-Looking forward to hearing from you,
+Looking forward to hearing from you!

-Rachel